 Schweigert did rule one player out for the season on Monday, however.
 He said starting left tackle Noah Mortel, who has missed the last two games with an injury, will be sidelined the remainder of the season.

-Sophomore Bennett Helgren has taken over at left tackle, while sophomore Nathan Nguon has returned from an injury to handle duties at right tackle.
+Sophomore Bennett Helgren has taken over at left guard, while sophomore Nathan Nguon has returned from an injury to handle duties at right guard.